houke/color-palette-generator/readme.txt

 3. When inserting images into your content, new options will be available
 4. Add a widget to your sidebar
 5. The palette in use
+6. A list of generated palettes

 == Upgrade Notice ==

 == Changelog ==

+= 1.4 =

+* Added new shortcode to show all generate palettes (without the images)

 = 1.3 =